 Engineer: Obtain detailed information on their QA crew and whether they are meeting the standards set forth by the company or even obtain a second opinion on the Installer.

 We try to review all parties during an audit, including the owner, but again our role is sometimes tailored to meet client needs.
 Based on client feedback, we have continually heard that the owners appreciate anything that helps them successfully manage a project.

 In addition to the document review, the construction audit is geared towards ensuring all parties (namely QA firm, Installer, and General Contractor) are performing their work in accordance with the site-specific guidance documents, and to industry standards.
 The auditors will also make recommendations to the client on ways to potentially improve efficiencies.

 A construction audit can take place anytime during a project, and multiple visits could be necessary in order to evaluate different activities by different vendors.
 Ideally, an audit would be performed early in each construction phase which allows corrections to any issues to be made moving forward throughout the remainder of the project.
 Ideally, the audit can be performed when the greatest amount of activities are taking place, including weekly or monthly meetings.

-Our pooled resources include industry leaders Glen Toepfer (CQA), Greg Scott II (Construction Management) and Brent Duganeiro (CQA) – all who were an instrumental part of the Zero Leak, 493-acre geomembrane installation at the Palo Verde Nuclear Generating Station which occurred from 2009 through 2012.
+Our pooled resources include industry leaders Glen Toepfer (CQA) and Brent Duganeiro (CQA), who were an instrumental part of the Zero Leak, 493-acre geomembrane installation at the Palo Verde Nuclear Generating Station which occurred from 2009 through 2012.

 The results of the construction audit are formally summarized in a written Construction Audit Findings Report.
 This report summarizes the conditions that were observed during the auditors’ time on site, providing an overall written synopsis of the findings before delving into the specific details that often make or break a project.